The City of Oxford

 The older colleges were religious foundations and not simply created for academic study.
 After the Black Death, students from New College replaced the many clergy who had died of the plague and St John's College was founded to educate Cistercian monks.

-Cultural Activities in Oxford
+Cultural Activities in and around Oxford